Overseas Family

 Find the discharge planning desk on day one

-Contact them immediately, identify yourself as the family (including that you are overseas, if so), and ask the orienting questions: What is the expected length of stay?
+Contact them immediately, identify yourself as the family contact (including that you are overseas, if so), and ask the orienting questions: What is the expected length of stay?
 What does the medical team assume about where the parent goes next?
 What would the home need to provide?
 Can we schedule a discharge conference, and can family join remotely?
-Medical social workers are used to families in crisis — what they cannot do is help a family they have not heard from.
+Medical social workers are used to families in crisis.
+What they cannot do is help a family they have not heard from.
+The system also nudges the hospital toward you early.
+A reimbursement incentive called the discharge-support addition (nyutaiin shien kasan) rewards hospitals that screen new patients for discharge-difficulty factors, such as living alone, dementia, no care plan, or an unprepared home, within about three days of admission and put a written discharge plan in front of the patient or family within a week.
+That means the coordination office is often looking for the family contact in the first days, and a family that surfaces immediately gets counted as a cooperating party rather than an obstacle that appears late.

 The discharge conference is where the plan gets real